Dorman Pond in Gales Creek. Photo: Chas Hundley

 On those days, fishing, crabbing, and clamming is free to all residents and non-residents, meaning no fishing licenses or tags, including a Combined Angling Tag or Columbia River Basin Endorsement are required.

-ODFW has created a new map that shows — complete with little fish icons — stocking locations.
+ODFW has created a map that shows — complete with little fish icons — stocking locations and popular fishing locations throughout the state.